Where to Stay in Sydney — Rooms With A View

 This is perhaps the first accommodation guide to feature reviews for both the Four Seasons and a YHA on the same page, but we are all for uniting people through shared philosophies and travel preferences rather than segregating travellers by budgets and bank balances, and the Sydney Harbour YHA at The Rocks easily has harbour views to rival those of the Four Seasons.
 Some travellers might actually prefer the YHA’s watery vistas — from both the sprawling rooftop terrace and Opera House-facing rooms — as Circular Quay is so close you can hear the sounds of the ferry horns and on a breezy day smell the salty sea air wafting in from the heads.
 We stayed two nights in a private double room at the invitation of YHA and while it wasn’t an accommodation option we’d normally choose — we’re married and we’re working, so we like our privacy, comfort, space, and need a table big enough for both of us to write at — it was fine, and the views from our double room were fantastic.
 Would we stay again?
 You know we probably might if we needed to be around the Quay.
 Would we recommend it to people?
 Absolutely!
 If you’re on a budget, this must be Sydney’s most affordable and best located accommodation — and then there are those gob-smacking views…

-Booking a stay – we often organize accommodation directly with hotels when we’re working as we’ll have shoots and interviews to arrange, but when not working we tend to use booking sites.
-We’ve just discovered Turquoise Holidays, which has a beautiful collection of carefully curated boutique properties in Australia, including some of our favourite Sydney city hotels, such as BLUE and the Four Seasons, above, as well as The Lyall in Melbourne, which we reviewed here.
+We often organise accommodation directly with hotels when we’re working as we’ll have shoots and interviews to arrange, but when not working we tend to use booking sites.
+Turquoise Holidays has a beautiful collection of carefully curated boutique properties in Australia, including some of our favourite Sydney city hotels, such as BLUE and the Four Seasons, above, as well as The Lyall in Melbourne, which we reviewed here.